HarperDB/documentation/docs/developers/operations-api/components.md

 Will deploy a component using either a base64-encoded string representation of a `.tar` file (the output from `package_component`) or a package value, which can be any valid NPM reference, such as a GitHub repo, an NPM package, a tarball, a local directory or a website.

-If deploying with the `payload` option, HarperDB will decrypt the base64-encoded string, reconstitute the .tar file of your project folder, and extract it to the component root project directory.
+If deploying with the `payload` option, Harper will decrypt the base64-encoded string, reconstitute the .tar file of your project folder, and extract it to the component root project directory.

 If deploying with the `package` option, the package value will be written to `harperdb-config.yaml`.
 Then npm install will be utilized to install the component in the `node_modules` directory located in the hdb root.
 The value is a package reference, which should generally be a [URL reference, as described here](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#urls-as-dependencies) (it is also possible to include NPM registerd packages and file paths).
 URL package references can directly reference tarballs that can be installed as a package.
 However, the most common and recommended usage is to install from a Git repository, which can be combined with a tag to deploy a specific version directly from versioned source control.
 When using tags, we highly recommend that you use the `semver` directive to ensure consistent and reliable installation by NPM.
 In addition to tags, you can also reference branches or commit numbers.
 Here is an example URL package reference to a (public) Git repository that doesn't require authentication: